felixmaier1989/soft-cache/README.md

 # soft-cache
 Soft cache for your class methods.
-Sometimes your PHP application runs the same method with the same arguments during the same code execution.
-Better caching the output of it, especially when queryin a databse or an API.
+Sometimes, during one script run, one method is executed several times with the same arguments.
+Better caching the output of it, especially when querying a databse or an API.

 ## Usage